Madame de Brinvilliers: Ramifications

 After the Marquise's execution, authorities, notably La Reynie and Louis XIV, were convinced that the Marquise could not have acted alone, and more individuals were involved than Sainte-Croix, La Chaussée, and Pennautier.
 Because the first two were already dead, an investigation was launched into Pennautier.
 Nothing came of this investigation however, and Pennautier was cleared of all formal suspicions.
 The inquest into the Marquise's accomplices did not stop there.
 As La Reynie explained in a letter, because someone so highborn was involved in such a deadly scandal, it was not a far leap of thought that other members of the nobility could be involved in poisonings and other suspicious manners of death.
 Many people in high positions of power were arrested and tried for murder and other criminal dealings.
-This gradually expanded until 1679 when the investigations came to their height in the resulting affair known as the Affair of the Poisons where more than a few hundred individuals were arrested.
-Notable individuals implicated in the resulting affair include: Catherine Monvoisin, a fortune-teller better known as La Voisin, Madame de Montespan, a mistress of the king, and Olympia Mancini, the Countess of Soissons.
+This gradually expanded until 1679 when the investigations came to a head in what was known as the Affair of the Poisons, in which a few hundred individuals were arrested.
+Notable individuals implicated included Catherine Monvoisin, a fortune-teller better known as La Voisin, Madame de Montespan, a mistress of the king, and Olympia Mancini, the Countess of Soissons.